 - 1. First mate injured in heavy seas.
-Suspect serious back injury. - 2.
+Suspect serious back injury but extent unknown. - 2.
 Advise alter course for Lisbon.
 An ambulance will meet you when vessel is alongside. - 3.
-Check that main engine is on standby before proceeding with bunkering. - 4.
-The second officer has checked the charts and confirms heading two three zero for Hainan. - 5.
+Heavy seas and poor visibility expected South East Iceland fourteen hundred hours.
+Advise delay departure. - 4.
+Engineer advises that damage will take 5 hours to repair.
+Please inform shipping agent. - 5.
+Check that moorings are secured and main engine is on stand by before proceeding with bunkering. - 6.
+The second officer has checked the charts and confirms heading two three zero for Hainan. - 7.
 The cargo load was too heavy for the crane.
-There is minor damage to the loading area deck. - 6.
+There is minor damage to the loading area deck. - 8.
 The ladder was not secured and the second engineer has fallen.
-Suspect broken arm. - 7.
+Suspect broken arm. - 9. the first deck store room door has jammed.
+Please send assistance. - 10.
 Severe weather warning for South Fitzroy.
-Please advise us of amended ETA. - 8.
+Please advise us of amended ETA.

+- 11. Area forecast for Biscay is South Westerly severe gale force 9 at first decreasing cyclonic force 5 later. - 12.
 Stand by on channel six seven for further navigation information.
-Pilot will arrange to board soon. - 9.
+Pilot will arrange to board soon. - 13.
 Man overboard.
-Release a life buoy and instruct emergency party to go to the rescue boat station. - 10.
+Release a life buoy and instruct emergency party to go to the rescue boat station. - 14.
 Engine room is flooding.
-Sound the general alarm and alert the Master and First Officer.
+Sound the alarms and alert the Master and First Officer.